 What can I do?

 Volunteers can get involved in as much or as little as they like.
-Helping us with tasks such as litter picking, tree guard removal, to tree planting, trail maintenance and conservation works.
+We have a range of tasks and activities from litter picking, tree guard removal and tree planting to trail maintenance and conservation works - to list just a few!
 It's a fun way to meet new people and learn new skills.
-Here are just some of the groups and tasks they carry out.

 Cyril Hart Arboretum volunteers